mkheck/MonologFX/README.md

 UPDATES:
 --------
+20131117 So many good ideas for enhancements!
+I'm pleased to announce that one of those in particular made this update: a timed dialog that doesn't require a user response before disappearing.
+I added fade in/out effects (similar to some well-known OS and email notifications) because it seemed the right thing to do. :) See the `setDisplayTime(int displayTime)` method for more information.

+I also made some much-needed (at least in my mind) architectural changes to MonologFX.
+I'm not done, but this is a good start. :)

 20130408 For those who are still finding MonologFX useful, thank you!
 Your feedback & ideas have encouraged me to continue maintaining and improving it.
 I'll be updating the JFXtras lib with the updates as well, so please take a look at all the other things (in addition to dialogs) that it has to offer.
 Best coding!